artnc/personal-website/src/blog/_posts/2017-08-17-dropbox-syncthing.md

 1. **Set up a home server**

-    In other words, acquire a computer that you can keep running 24/7.
+    In other words, obtain a computer that you can keep running 24/7.
 It doesn't need to be especially powerful: I use a Raspberry Pi attached to a portable 2 TB HDD.
 Plugging your server into a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) is a nice touch.

     It's important to have at least one peer always online so that *someone* can provide a complete copy of your files at any given time.
 No syncing can ever actually take place if your devices never have the opportunity to sync with each other!